t49tran/react-google-recaptcha-v3/README.md

 );
 ```

-Afterwards, there are three ways to trigger the recaptcha validation, the first is using the `GoogleReCaptcha` component.
-The second is using the HOC `withGoogleReCaptcha`, and the last approach is using the custom hook `useGoogleReCaptcha`.
+There are three ways to trigger the recaptcha validation: using the `GoogleReCaptcha` component, wrapping your component with the HOC `withGoogleReCaptcha`, or using the custom hook `useGoogleReCaptcha`.

 #### GoogleReCaptcha